ozukun/Trade-Data-Warehouse-Model/README.md

-# Trading-metrics-datamodel

-Trade Data Warehouse Model
+# Trade Data Warehouse Model

 This repository contains the complete Trade Data Warehouse (DWH) dimensional model used for analytics, reporting, and historical trade snapshots.
 It includes: